pbar1/pokego/README.md

 ```
 > ./pokego
 Pikachu used Thunderbolt on itself!
-Did 65 damage, current HP: 124Pikachu used Thunderbolt on itself!
+Did 65 damage, current HP: 124
+Pikachu used Thunderbolt on itself!
 Did 60 damage, current HP: 64
 Pikachu used Thunderbolt on itself!
 Did 58 damage, current HP: 6
 Pikachu used Thunderbolt on itself!
 Did 64 damage, current HP: 0
 Pikachu fainted!